Bayesian inference#

 which is the key element in Bayesian inference since it defines the posterior density of \(y\), \(p(y|x)\), after including information \(x\) through the conditional probability model \(p(x|y)\).
 The marginal probability of \(x\), \(p(x)\), makes a normalization constant ensuring that \(p(y|x)\) is a proper probability density function.

-Bayesian modeling and inference#
+Bayesian modelling and inference#

 Bayesian modeling consists in describing in a mathematical form all observable data \(y\), and unobservable (“latent”) parameters \(θ\) through defining the joint probability distribution of data and parameters \(p(y, \theta)\).